 - Three copies of the thesis are submitted to Student Record Group, Registry.

 - The supervisor may make a report on the student’s work for the examiners to consider

 - The reports from the external examiners (overseas and New Zealand) are sent to the PhD Office and then to the internal examiners

 - The PhD Coordinator then makes arrangements for the oral examination.
 The supervisor is invited to attend the oral, chaired by the PhD Coordinator

-- Where revision is undertaken, it is done in consultation with the supervisor and to the satisfaction of the departmental internal examiner who reports to the PhD Coordinator
+- Where revision is undertaken, it is done in consultation with the supervisor and to the satisfaction of the School of Geography internal examiner who reports to the PhD Coordinator

 - The PhD Coordinator returns a final recommendation to the PhD Office on the award of the thesis